Thursday (album)

-Thursday is the second mixtape by Canadian singer the Weeknd.
+Thursday is the second mixtape by the Canadian singer-songwriter the Weeknd.
 It was released on August 18, 2011, by XO.
 Like his debut mixtape House of Balloons (2011), the Weeknd collaborated with producers and songwriters Doc McKinney and Illangelo; the duo produced Thursday in its entirety, and it contains fewer samples than its predecessor.
-Recorded in Toronto, the mixtape is also notable for its guest appearance from Canadian rapper Drake.
+Recorded in Toronto, the mixtape features a guest appearance from the Canadian rapper Drake.

 Thursday has an unconventional and diverse musical style, drawing on downtempo, dubstep, dream pop, hip hop, rock, and reggae music.
 It contains similar themes to his previous works, exploring the Weeknd's drug use, libertinism, and experiences with love and newfound fame.
 He titled the mixtape as a reference to a contentious open relationship he had with a former lover.

-Thursday received critical acclaim, who drew comparisons to House of Balloons.
-It was later commercially released as part of the compilation album Trilogy (2012), and included the single "The Zone" with Drake.
+The project was preceded by two promotional singles, "Rolling Stone" and "The Birds, Pt.
+1".
+Thursday received critical acclaim, critics drawing comparisons to House of Balloons.
+It was later commercially released as part of his 2012 compilation album Trilogy, with "The Zone" being released as a single.
 On its tenth anniversary, the original mixes were released alongside a limited edition line of merchandise designed by artist Mr. Yanen.

+Promotion

+Promotional singles

+The mixtape's first promotional single, "Rolling Stone", was released on May 25, 2011.

+"The Birds, Pt.
+1" was released as the mixtape's second and final promotional single, on June 15, 2011.